Mary James

 To keep ghrelin levels low, you'll want to make sure you're eating often.
 Eating once every six hours, at least, can keep ghrelin levels low and help you to avoid hunger.
 Also, eating a healthy breakfast can be helpful, since ghrelin levels are particularly high in the morning.

-Just as you don't want too much ghrelin in the body, you also don't want too much cortisol.
-Cortisol, often called the "stress hormone" because it is released when the body experiences stress, leads to food cravings, especially for sugar and carbohydrates.
+Just as with ghrelin, it is important to maintain healthy levels of cortisol in the body.
+Often called the 'stress hormone', cortisol is released when the body experiences stress, leading to food cravings, particularly for sugar and carbohydrates.

 Female Hormones And Weight Loss.
 Right Steps To Take